How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 • Pay-per-use pricing — roughly $7–10 per hour, no monthly commitment

-• High-quality speaker identification — well-regarded in interview/journalism circles
+• High-quality speaker identification — well-regarded in interview and journalism circles

-• Timestamps — every segment is tagged with a time code so you can jump back to the audio when verifying a quote
+• Timestamps — every segment is tagged with a time code, so you can jump back to the audio when verifying a quote

 The workflow: